7 Steps To Prevent Heart Disease | Healthy Heart Tips

-Biochemical aspects or the blood parameters are the attributes, which doesn’t come to notice but leads to severe damage if remain unchecked.
+Biochemical aspects of the blood parameters are the attributes, which don’t come to notice but leads to severe damage if they remain unchecked.
 Therefore, its regular monitoring is of utmost importance, for parameters like-

-- Blood cholesterol levels– Levels of total cholesterol, triglycerides, LDL and HDL in blood, play a vital role in determining the heart health.
+- Blood cholesterol levels – Levels of total cholesterol, triglycerides, LDL and HDL in blood, play a vital role in determining heart health.

-- Blood pressure– The parameter of blood pressure should be checked at regular interval for analyzing its impact on heart health.
+- Blood pressure – The parameter of blood pressure should be checked at regular intervals for analyzing its impact on heart health.

-- Hormone levels– Hormones like thyroid, calcitonin, sex hormones, insulin, and glucagon level should also be checked on a regular basis, as its imbalance is directly proportional to the effect on body’s metabolism.
+- Hormone levels – Hormones like thyroid, calcitonin, sex hormones, insulin, and glucagon level should also be checked on a regular basis, as its imbalance is directly proportional to the effect on the body’s metabolism.

-- Other blood parameters– It includes values of Vitamin D, uric acid, blood composition, etc. The fluctuated values again signify the distortion in the body’s normal functioning, that needs to be checked.
+- Other blood parameters – It includes values of Vitamin D, uric acid, blood composition, etc. The fluctuated values again signify the distortion in the body’s normal functioning, which needs to be checked.